Nelson-Gon/manymodelr/README.md

   - **`fit_model`**

-Yet another core function, this allows us to fit any kind of model.
+This function allows us to fit any kind of model without.
 It replaces `modeleR` which had several issues and development was discontinued.
-It can still work with some inaccuracies.

 ``` r
 iris1 <- iris[1:50,]